chungkky/2017-08-02_Collaborating-with-Git/Lessons-01.md

 ------------------------------------------------------
 ## Exercise 1
 ### Two Person Collaboration via the CLI - Shared Repo Workflow (without branches)
-This section is based on the SWC Git Novice lesson https://swcarpentry.github.io/git-novice/08-collab/
+This exercise is based on the SWC Git Novice lesson https://swcarpentry.github.io/git-novice/08-collab/

 One of you will be the "Owner" and one of you will be the "Collaborator."